History of nuclear fusion: Early research

-Nuclear experiments began using a particle accelerator built by John Cockcroft and Ernest Walton at Ernest Rutherfords' Cavendish Laboratory at University of Cambridge.
+Nuclear experiments began using a particle accelerator built by John Cockcroft and Ernest Walton at Ernest Rutherford's Cavendish Laboratory at the University of Cambridge.
 In 1932, Walton produced the first man-made fission by using protons from the accelerator to split lithium into alpha particles.
 The accelerator was then used to fire deuterons at various targets.
-Working with Rutherford and others, Mark Oliphant discovered the nuclei of Helium-3 (helions) and tritium (tritons), the first case of human-caused fusion.
+Working with Rutherford and others, Mark Oliphant discovered the nuclei of helium-3 (helions) and tritium (tritons), the first case of human-caused fusion.

 Neutrons from fusion were first detected in 1933.
 The experiment involved the acceleration of protons towards a target at energies of up to 600,000 electron volts.
+In August 1938, Arthur J. Ruhlig published an article in the Physical Review, in which he recorded observations on deuterium-tritium fusion.
+Although not well known or much cited, the paper inspired the Manhattan Project to investigate the process.

 A theory verified by Hans Bethe in 1939 showed that beta decay and quantum tunneling in the Sun's core might convert one of the protons into a neutron and thereby produce deuterium rather than a diproton.
 The deuterium would then fuse through other reactions to further increase the energy output.
 For this work, Bethe won the 1967 Nobel Prize in Physics.

 In 1938, Peter Thonemann developed a detailed plan for a pinch device, but was told to do other work for his thesis.

 The first patent related to a fusion reactor was registered in 1946 by the United Kingdom Atomic Energy Authority.
 The inventors were Sir George Paget Thomson and Moses Blackman.
 This was the first detailed examination of the Z-pinch concept.
 Starting in 1947, two UK teams carried out experiments based on this concept.